kosesefa/Oyun-ve-Uygulama-Akademisi/README.md

 ## Ürün İsmi

-Otis: A Seeker of the Truth
+Otis: Seeker of the Truth

 ## Ürün Açıklaması